Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dam, Deafness, Dehydration, Demodecosis, Dermatitis, Diabetes Mellitus, Diarrhea, Digging, Disc Disease, Docking, Dominance, Dreaming, Drooling, Drowning, Dry Eye (Keratoconjunctivitis Sicca)

 I’ve broken the massive book into discounted treat-size alpha-chapter sections available ONLY to subscribers of my PETS PEEVES NEWSLETTER.
 Folks can choose which ones they most need.
 Each chapter will release every other week.
-Of course, you can still get the entire DOG FACTS book either in Kindle or 630+ pages of print.
+Of course, you can still get the entire DOG FACTS book (at a discount) in 630+ pages of print.

 WHY DO DOGS DIG HOLES